friari/rails_assessment/README.md

 #### Discuss methods you will use to protect information and data.

 We are using Stripe do be responsible for users billing information, so we don’t have to have the trouble of holding that sensitive information.
 We have devise authentication and also creating a cookie which creates a Session, which comes with an ID of 32 character random hex string.
 Rails also has a master key which is the key to your encryption key.
 Without the master key, no one can read the credentials in the credentials.yml file.
+Hem to encrypt phone numbers.

 #### Research what your legal obligations are in relation to handling user data.

 The Privacy Act 1988 is an Australian law which regulates the management, storing, access and correction of personal information about individuals.
 The Privacy Act includes thirteen Australian Privacy Principles (APPs) that businesses covered by the Privacy Act will need to comply with.
 User data that is considered sensetive are such things as person's name and address, medical records, bank account details, photos, videos and even information about what an individual likes, their opinions and where they work.
+The NBD scheme.